 The Best Makeup Books for Aspiring Artists

-We've gotten a few emails about what books we recommend, so here it is: the best makeup books, both for those people who simply want to learn makeup, and those who want to start a career in makeup artistry.
+We've gotten a few emails about what books we recommend, so here it is: the books we consider the best makeup books, both for those people who simply want to learn makeup, and those who want to start a career in makeup artistry.

 On the page below, we'll discuss two types of books: the kind that teach you skills and techniques, and the kind that teach you how to navigate the beauty industry and get paid for providing makeup services to clients.
 Any questions?
 Hop down to the "Comments" section and ask away!